dsomleff/data-structures-js/my_own/graphs/README.md

 ### Basic Searches
 BFS and DFS still exist on a graph, and they are virtually no different from the tree.

+### Dijkstra's Shortest Path
+ - it is calculating the shortest path from one node to all other nodes in the graph.
+Which means we can also specifically find it to an individual node as well.
+Because once you have the full graph marked out, it's very easy just to find that one path from A to B long as you have a previous list.
+ - No negative weights
+ -